Engee documentation

 Conclusion

-If you often have to filter signals in your work, you will find it useful to work with the models presented in this example.
+If you often have to filter signals in your work, then it will be useful for you to work with the models presented in this example.

-The choice of filter depends on whether you need to assign weights (for example, to implement an exponential filter), as well as on what kind of signal is input (scalars or vectors) and whether you need to translate the model into code or not.
+The choice of filter depends on whether you need to set weights (for example, implement an exponential filter), as well as on which signal comes to the input (scalars or vectors) and whether you need to translate the model into code or not.